A phobia or fear of bees has two names, Melissophobia and Apiphobia.

 Honey bees are placid creatures that will not give chase or show aggression.
 There are, of course, exceptions.
 The Africanized honey bees, or killer bees, are certainly aggressive.

-This type of bees will actually signal for backup when they feel threatened.
+This type of bee will actually signal for backup when it feels threatened.
 This backup from their colony is usually in the form of a swarm in the thousands.

 To date, there is no real evidence that bees can smell or even sense fear.
 This is, most likely, confusion about how bees use chemicals (pheromones) to communicate amongst themselves.